How To Resolve Business To Business Dispute In Dubai UAE – The Legal Process

 The method of resolving disputes applied by BPD can be considered as necessary approach rather than a formal procedure.
 Reliable technical knowledge and an adept understanding of the disputes are the basis of the decisions passed.
 Furthermore, since the time of its establishment, BPD has successfully handled cases, but precedents are not involved in the decisions passed.

 For businesses engaged in commercial activities, DED still remains as the main licensing authority in Dubai.
 BPD is a sub-department with the capacity to block or temporarily suspend the license of entities registered with DED.
 BPD also has the authority to impose penalties including fines on parties should they fail to attend a mediation conference or comply with the decisions passed by BPD after their acceptance of the mediation process.

-Businesses can seek the help and advice of lawyers in Dubai UAE for a better understanding of the roles, jurisdiction and processes of BPD.
+Businesses can seek the help and advice of legal consultants in Dubai for a better understanding of the roles, jurisdiction and processes of BPD.